SyntaxVoid/SudokuSolver/README.md

 ## [Using the program][101]
 Open a command prompt and navigate to the folder containing sudoku.py.
 Then run
 ```
-python sudoku.py
+python sudoku.py [-f PATH_TO_BOARD] [-a]
 ```

-Soon, you will be able to specify a file with the board in the command line.
-As of right now, you must edit the name of the file near the bottom of the `sudoku.py` file
+`PATH_TO_BOARD` is a file path to a sudoku board.
+This is optional.
+If this is not supplied, the user will be asked to enter the path manually.

+`-a` is a boolean flag.
+This is optional.
+If this is supplied, all solutions to the board will be found and not just the first one.

+If you are using the executable, replace `python sudoku.py` with `sudoku` in the command above (granted you are in the folder with sudoku.exe).

 # [Contributing your own code][102]
 ## [Setting remote origin][103]